|(a) A licensee must provide marriage and family therapy

 (e) No commission or rebate or any other form of remuneration

-shall be given or received by a licensee for the referral of clients
+may be given or received by a licensee for the referral of clients

 for professional services.
 A licensee employed or under contract with